EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_3.md

 Connections
 -----------------
 Connect the components and then set the Radio Group.
-1. Connect one micro:bit, one battery pack and one connector wire.
+1. Connect one micro:bit, one GPIO shield, one battery pack and one connector wire.
 2. Drag a ``||radio: Set Radio Group||`` block into the ``||Basic: on start||`` block.<br>
 3. Set the **Radio Group to 1**.
 Check that each device is in the same radio group.
 ```blocks